-You’ll feel concerned when a parrot stops talking or refuses to speak.
-However, it’s unlikely the parrot has permanently lost its voice.
-Usually, following adjustments, the parrot will be able to talk again.
+You’ll feel concerned if a parrot stops talking or refuses to speak.
+That said, it’s unlikely the parrot has permanently lost its voice.
+Usually, following adjustments, the parrot will speak again.

 A parrot that has stopped talking is likely afraid, unwell, depressed, or adjusting to change.

 Abnormal silence or strained noises signify something is affecting the lungs, throat, or syrinx.
-Aspergillosis and bronchitis can make vocalization uncomfortable or no longer possible.
+Aspergillosis and bronchitis can make vocalization highly uncomfortable or impossible.

 Parrot Not Talking Anymore

-Parrots that suddenly stop making noise are usually unhappy or unsettled, but it can be due to sickness.
-The following can cause a parrot to suddenly stop vocalizing:
+Parrots that suddenly stop making noise are usually unhappy, but it can be due to sickness.

-- The cage is too small.
-Get a larger, more spacious cage with more freedom to move.
+• The cage is too small.
+Get a spacious cage with more freedom to move.

-- Some birds dislike being alone and need same-species companions.
+• Some parrots dislike being alone and need same-species companions.

-- Natural sunlight.
-UV rays are needed for mental wellness and vitamin D3 synthesis.
+• Natural sunlight.
+UV rays are required for mental wellness and vitamin D3 synthesis.

-- Have you redecorated?
-Colors like red and orange signify danger to birds.
+• Have you redecorated?
+Colors like red and orange signify danger to parrots.

 Adjustment Period

 Parrots need time to adjust to a new home or changes in their environment.
-For example, small changes like moving the cage to a different corner can lead to a silent period.
+Small changes, like moving the cage to a different corner, can lead to a silent period.

 A vocal parrot can become quiet when introduced to a new environment.
-The same applies if you bring a new pet or person into your home because it’s doing its utmost to deal with change.
+The same applies if you bring a new pet or person into your home because it’s trying to deal with change.

 Even small, seemingly insignificant changes can unsettle a parrot, leading to days of near-silence.